woleet/woleet.id-server/tests/java/docs/IdentityApi.md

 <a name="getIdentity"></a>
 # **getIdentity**
-> IdentityResult getIdentity(pubKey, leftData, signedIdentity)
+> IdentityResult getIdentity(pubKey, signedIdentity, leftData)

 Verify the identity of a user.